List of minor Hebrew Bible figures, A–K: Athlai

 Athlai (עַתְלַי "whom YHWH afflicts"), a descendant of Bebai, is listed in the book of Ezra as one of the men who married foreign women.
 The name is a contraction of "Athaliah."
-In the equivalent list in 1 Esdras, the name "Amatheis" or "Ematheis" appears in the same place.
+In the equivalent lis in 1 Esdras, the name "Amatheis" or "Ematheis" appears in the same place.

 Attai

-Attai (עַתַּי) was the name of 2 biblical individuals:
+Attai (עַתַּי "time") was the name of 2 biblical individuals: